XFT: An Extension of the Discrete Fractional Fourier Transform: A fast discrete fractional Fourier transform

-The FFT can be used to obtain a fast algorithm for the XFT as following.
-Since the matrix ${\mathcal F}_z$ represents a quadrature for the fractional Fourier transform expected to converge when a great number of nodes are used, we consider the asymptotic form (\ref{fasy}) which can be written in more detail as
+The {\tt fft} can be used to obtain a fast algorithm for (\ref{cuadtrfor}) as follows.
+Since the matrix ${\mathcal F}_z$ represents a quadrature for the fractional Fourier transform expected to converge when a large number of nodes are used, we consider the asymptotic form (\ref{fasy}) which can be written in more detail as

 where we have used the definitions